 Environmental Geology: Hydrodynamics of pollutants and water quality principles.
 Domestic, industrial and radioactive waste disposal, deep well injections.
 Geological hazards and urban planning.
 Environmental impacts of dams, mineral exploration, mining and impact statement techniques.
 Water resources law and pollution.
 Land use conflicts.
 Hydrogeology: The hydrological cycle; confined and unconfined groundwater.
 Hydrological characteristics of rocks and their measurement.
 Pump tests.
 Aquifer boundaries.
 Exploration for groundwater development and monitoring of groundwater resources.
 Groundwater flow tests.
 Case studies from the Great Artesian Basin and the Murrumbidgee area.
 Geomechanics: Rock and soil masses and their engineering behaviour influence of composition and fabric.
-Discontinuities in rocks and soils and their analysis for engineering purposes.
-Mechanical properties and their measurement.
+Discontinuities in rocks and soils and their measurement.
 Stress-strain theory.
 Coastal Geology: Properties of sedimentary populations.
 Sampling practices.
 Measurements of grain size, grain shape and packing; analyses of measured data.
 Geological significance of sediment parameters.
 The shoreline processes Littoral and longshore drifts and net sand movement.
 Coastal engineering works.
 The estuarine environment.
 Field Work of up to three days is a compulsory part of the subject.

-25.3261 Geochemical Analytical Techniques S1 L1T1
+25.3261 Geochemical Analytical Techniques S2 L1T1